Exercise & Dance

 Location: SA North

-- Low Intermediate – is geared toward people with some previous line dancing experience who want to expand their dancing skills.
+• Low Intermediate – Designed for dancers with some prior line dancing experience who want to build confidence and expand their repertoire of steps and patterns.

 Exercise – Low Impact (Monday, 9:00-10:00)